josephdafak/Cr-Casheiring-App-By-JD/README.md

-# CR-Cashiering-App
-Our CR Cashiering App – Accurate daily tracking, seamless transactions, and automated resets!
+# CR Cashiering App By JD

+A brief description of your project.

+## Installation
+Steps to set up the project.

+## Usage
+How to use the project.